salmanmughal-dev/MoviesApp/README.md

 ![Voyager](https://github.com/user-attachments/assets/0ed50c7d-6ea6-419b-b280-6384e1840884)

-Voyager is an Human Resource Information System (HRIMS).
+Voyager a person project is an Human Resource Information System (HRIMS).
 It delivers a desktop software experience to effectively manage the overall employee information for an organisation.

  ## Features